FloridaTruckingInfo.Com

 Call the Florida Motor Carrier Compliance Office at 850-488-7920 for complete information.

-What is the HVUT and am I supposed to pay it?
+What is the Heavy Vehicle Use Tax (HVUT) and am I supposed to pay it?

-Heavy Vehicle Use Tax (HVUT) – Proof of payment of HVUT is required for commercial registration of trucks weighing 55,000 pounds or more.
+Heavy Vehicle Use Tax (HVUT) - Proof of payment of HVUT is required for commercial registration of trucks weighing 55,000 pounds or more.
 This is an annual tax paid to the Internal Revenue Service.
-See Heavy Highway Vehicle Use Tax Return - Form 2290, and Instructions for Completing Form 2290.

 What type vehicle is considered to be a bus?